Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Empirical Application

 Although the AMCE is a useful causal quantity of interest and can be easily and reliably estimated, it is not free of limitations.
 The AMCE is a marginal effect based on two types of averaging: (1) averaging over the distribution of other attributes, and (2) averaging over the responses (and hence respondents).
 Recall that in the standard causal inference setting with a binary treatment, a zero average treatment effect does not necessarily imply zero treatment effect for everyone.
 The treatment may benefit some and harm others, and these positive and negative effects can cancel out through averaging.
 The AMCE suffers from a similar problem, potentially masking important causal heterogeneity if there are interactions among attributes and/or between attributes and respondent characteristics.
 In the immigration conjoint experiment described above, for example, the overall AMCE estimates suggest little difference across countries of origin.
 And yet \citeauthor{immigration} show that respondents with high ethnocentrism may have a certain preference over certain countries of origin when compared to those with low ethnocentrism.

-In an insightful paper, \cite{dispute1} show that using certain structure of interactions, it is possible to construct an example in which a majority of voters prefer a female candidate over a male candidate and yet the AMCE of the former over the latter is negative.
-Similarly, \citet{distributional_effects} show that the AMCE of one factor critically depends on the distribution of other attributes.
-When the interaction among attributes is strong, different profile distributions can yield diverging values of the AMCE.
+Additionally, although an AMCE-based confidence interval that does not contain zero represents evidence that the factor matters, a narrow AMCE-based confidence interval that contains zero only implies that a factor has a weak \textit{marginal} effect.
+Nevertheless, practitioners tend to use narrow AMCE-based confidence intervals that contain zero to conclude that a factor does not matter.
+For example, \cite{AMCE} conclude that the ``candidates' income does not matter much'' and that the ``candidates' racial and ethnic backgrounds are even less influential'', based on the AMCE-based confidence interval for income and ethnicity (p.
+19).
+Similarly, \citeauthor{gender} conclude that gender effects are ``limited to only Congressional candidates'' (p.
+3), based on AMCE-based confidence interval of gender for Congressional candidate.

 Although the AMCE is popular in conjoint analysis, especially among political scientists, there also exist model-based approaches to flexibly estimate potentially any quantity of interest.
-In particular, logistic regression remains a popular model-based alternative in conjoint analysis \citep{mcfa:73, marketgeneral,marketreg} especially in marketing research.
-Despite the flexibility of logistic regression, model misspecification remains a significant challenge.
+In particular, logistic regression remain a popular model-based alternative in conjoint analysis \citep{mcfa:73, marketgeneral,marketreg} especially in marketing research.\footnote{Although a hierarchical modeling approach remains another popular model-based alternative in conjoint studies, we do not consider it here because it is based on a Bayesian framework rather than frequentist approach taken in this paper \citep{HB_conjoint}.} Despite the flexibility of logistic regression, model misspecification remains a significant challenge.
 Although researchers may add more interactions to account for all possible effects, such an approach can reduce statistical power and more importantly lead to invalid $p$-values \citep{phasetransition}.
 We show in Appendix~\ref{appendix:logistic_reg} Figure~\ref{fig:appendix_logistic} that using logistic regression and accounting for all two-way interactions to reduce model misspecification can easily lead to invalid $p$-values.